 "Success is simply a continuous process of conquering challenges."

-Recently, I took several C.D.s out of the library from the Beatles and Annie Lennox.
+Recently, I listened to music from the Beatles and Annie Lennox.
 Both are music phenomena.
 Their music has had longevity, power and each a singular voice....well, guess what?
 They have tons of music that aren't hits, but they kept on creating.
-That is what it takes to be successful, and even the most well known, most successful people don't produce hits all the time, but they keep working.
+That is what it takes to be successful, and even the most well-known, most successful people don't produce hits all the time, but they keep working.
 They keep making.

 "Successful people are people in motion.
 They move a step closer to their dream daily.
 They are in action every day, even when they don't feel like it.
 This takes motivation."

 Risky is the New Safe is worth reading.
 I recommend getting this book from your local library, uploading it to your I-pad...or buying the book to savor every word.